 - If the patent resulted from anticompetitive business activities

-- If the alleged infringer can show that the patent did not meet the requirements of novelty and nonobviousness required by the USPTO
+- If the alleged infringer can show that the patent did not meet the requirements of novelty and non obviousness required by the USPTO

-Like other legal cases, the burden of proof is on the patent holder to show that the defendant made patent infringement actions.
+Like other legal cases, the burden of proof is on the patent holder to show that the defendant made infringement actions.
 The plaintiff must prove infringement by a preponderance of the evidence.

-Types of Patent infringement
+Types of Infringement

 There are four different types of patent infringement that may be taken by the unauthorized party: